jmyrberg/finnish-word-embeddings/README.md

 # Finnish Word Embeddings

-**finnish-word-embeddings** aims to collect [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) for [Finnish language](https://en.wikipedia.org/wiki/Finnish_language) in one place.
+This repository aims to collect [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) for [Finnish language](https://en.wikipedia.org/wiki/Finnish_language) in one place.
 This repository contains both word embeddings trained by the author, but also links to Finnish word embeddings provided by others.

 ## List of available embeddings
 |   Source																|   Model		|   Dimension	|  	Trained on								|	Download link 	|